MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ## Try for free

 Surface Management Portal is available to customers who use Microsoft Endpoint Manager and have enrolled Surface devices through Intune.
 If you’re new to Intune, set up your Intune tenant today by visiting [Quickstart: Try Microsoft Intune for free](/mem/intune/fundamentals/free-trial-sign-up).

-## Known issues

-- Resolved: An issue that prevented the portal from loading correctly for a small number of tenants is fixed.
-(Nov 3, 2021).

 ## Learn more